vantezzen/nftlicense/README.md

   Create a new NFTLicenseBrowser browser-side licensor

-- `completeChallenge(challenge: object): Promise<object>`
+- `createLicensingResponse(licensingRequest: object): Promise<object>`

-  Complete a challenge created by the server.
+  Complete a licensing request created by the server.

   This will return an answer object after the user has permitted signing